Privacy policy.

 7. Direct marketing

-We only send health service updates or marketing communications with your consent.
-You may opt out at any time using the method in the message or by contacting us.
+We only send marketing or promotional communications with your consent.
+Clinical communications relating to your care (such as appointment reminders, recalls, and follow-ups) are not considered direct marketing.
+You may opt out of marketing communications at any time using the method in the message or by contacting us.

 8. Anonymity and pseudonyms (APP 2)